legendu-net/blog/misc/content/2019/05/tips-on-improving-spark-performance/tips-on-improving-spark-performance.markdown

 Please read with your own judgement!
 **

+## Plan Your Work

+1. Have a clear idea about what you want to do is very important, especially when you are working on an explorative project.
+    It often saves you time to plan your work a little before jumping into it.

+## Data Storage

 1. Use Parquet as the data store format.
     While Spark/Hive supports many different data formats,